 The term "propaganda cards" denotes postcards from 1933 to 1945 which have distinctly political illustrations.
-This is as opposed to the postal cards which tend to have more generic scene or cultural or sporting events.
-In many instances, these postcards are similar to privately produced postal stationery except that they lack postal markings and require a postage stamp.
+This is as opposed to the postal cards which tend to have more generic scenes or cultural or sporting events.
+In many instances, these postcards are similar to privately-produced postal stationery except that they lack postal markings and require a postage stamp.
 As postcards, they were usually produced in much smaller quantities than postal stationery.
 As such, for collectors today, they command much higher prices.

-Literally thousands of different cards exist, and there really isn't one place that has every single card made.
+Literally thousands of different cards exist, and there really isn't one place that showcases every single card made.
 Collectors may have hundreds of different kinds.
-The artwork can be stunning, even while the message is often hateful.
+The artwork can be stunning.
 Because of their historical relevance, these cards remain very interesting items to collect, despite the often-repugnant message.